 A culinary capital

 Jumeirah at Etihad Towers is a real must-visit for foodies.
-From the striking Brasserie Angélique with its elegant 19th century style and wonderful French cuisine, to sushi and Teppanyaki at Tori No Su, international fare at Rosewater and Lebanese cuisine in Li Beirut.
-Try authentic Italian and dine al fresco at BiCE or sample European cuisine while taking in spectacular sea views at the latest addition, Pearls by Michael Caines.
-Since opening, the outlets have won numerous awards.
+Try sushi and Teppanyaki at Tori No Su, international fare at Rosewater and Lebanese cuisine in Li Beirut.
+If you fancy authentic Italian dine at BiCE.

 Then there’s the Observation Deck at 300 located on Level 74.
 This venue is 300 metres from the ground and offers an uninterrupted view of the skyline, the Corniche and Arabian Gulf.
 I recommend heading up there for the afternoon tea which offers TWG Tea blends and the signature mocktail: the Etihad Sparkler.
 Open daily from 10am – 6pm, there’s an entrance fee of AED 75 for visitors and children under the age of four go complimentary.
 Hotel guests are entitled to a reduced fee of AED 60, which is redeemable against food and beverage at the venue.